Eric-Yan-742/Obsidian/Job/Interview.md

 - Result-What was the result or what did you achieve?
 - Additionalstep: Transfer-How did the situation help you develop and what did you learn?

 Introduction: Hi I'm Eric.
 Now I'm a third year student studying in UC San Diego.
 I major in CS and math.
-I have experience with Java and some of its web framework like Springboot.
+I did an internship at Xiaomi last year.
+About my tech skills, I have experience with Java and some of its web framework like Springboot.